Symbian9/wiki-template/Android.md

 ### Secondary external storage

 - Scanning more native paths (such as all subdirs of `/storage` and `mnt`) results in multiple listing of files.
 OTOH the result might remain incomplete. :-1:

-- Using the volumes provided by [`QStorageInfo::mountedVolumes`](http://doc.qt.io/qt-5/qstorageinfo.html#mountedVolumes) turned out to be likewise incomplete and inconsistent across devices.
-The implementation parses `/proc/mounts` which may give quite different result over various devices and versions. :-1:

 - *Synthesized Permissions* exist since Android 4.4 at least and requires no extra effort for write access to particular directories.
 However, these folders are deleted when the app is removed. :boom: They might still be offered as an option with proper warnings.